Teinc3/teinc3.github.io/markdowns/blogs/the_belarusian_outlook.md

 Belarusians would also be keen on learning other languages and preserving cultures in the face of adversity.

-If people from Belarus are not as skeptical of Asians as people from the anglosphere world are - then I might just perhaps, make some friends and participate in the dating pool there.
-I'm not sure how that will work though, as I do think I'm a bit of an Incel.
-Perhaps it could just be a location issue, I have no idea.
-But ultimately it is pure speculation for now, even as I highly admire the intelligence, beauty and desire for independence that the people of Belarus exhibit.
+If people from Belarus are not as skeptical of Asians as people from the anglosphere world are - then I might just perhaps, make some friends there, even though I have completely no clue how language barriers may affect such an experience.
+But ultimately it is pure speculation for now, even as I highly admire the intelligence and resilience that Belarusians exhibit.